[Tolen Ren's memory]

 intended them to be delivered to the Numiri.

 TUVOK: He was a logical courier.
-The Numiri agents knew he could
+The Numiri agents knew he could leave

-two attempts to gain access to Mister Paris.
+attempts to gain access to Mister Paris.
 They attacked just after he

 returned to Voyager, and then again when he was in the shuttle.